Our People Are Our Strength

 As Chair of Trustees: I get a lot of learning, I think my problem solving skills have improved exponentially.

-I joined the Poole Communities Trust as a Volunteer Project Manager: As it felt like a great way to use my professional skills to support local people achieve their dream of a community hub in Bourne.
+I am the Lead Trustee for Bourne Community Hub: As it felt like a great way to use my professional skills to support local people achieve their dream of a community hub in Bourne.

 At the Trust I am most proud of : The vision and determination that has been shown by the Board and volunteers to secure the funding and permissions needed to build the new community hub at Bourne.

-As a volunteer project manager: I get a huge sense of satisfaction when we secure funding and this offsets the frustration, annoyance and personal slight I feel if ever a letter of rejection arrives!!!!
+As a Trustee: I get a huge sense of satisfaction when we secure funding and this offsets the frustration, annoyance and personal slight I feel if ever a letter of rejection arrives!!!!

 Career Highlights: Having worked in the planning and development sector for over 20 years, Alex has worked on numerous projects throughout the south of England, from major housing allocations, new schools, and new community and leisure centres.
 Alex is experienced in working across the private and public sector, recently he has worked on and is about to deliver the masterplan, delivery and implementation document for Portsmouth.